rishabh-bansal/GitStart/README.md

 ## Instructions-

-- Fork this Repository using the button at the top
+- Fork this Repository using the button at the top (or just click the pencil icon on top right corner.)
 - Clone your forked repository to your pc
 - Create a new branch for your modifications (ie. ```git branch new-user``` and check it out ```git checkout new-user``` and ``` git checkout -b new-user```)
 - Add your profile page in Students\